|

 Bellamy |

-Superintendent at Hazel Hill in 1927 and the author of a page on the Canso website.
+Superintendent at Hazel Hill in 1927 and the author of this article.

 [Bellamy] |